iros/clientsidedata/README.md

 # I have questions you haven't answered here

 Great.
 Ping me at @ireneros on twitter or irene at bocoup.com.
-I also idle in may places on irc: #bocoup, #misoproject.
+I also idle in many places on irc: #bocoup, #misoproject.